The Deportation of the I. W. W. - 1919

 Dear Sir:

-I have to report that yesterday Deputy U. S. Marshal Wainwright while at Mt.
-Vernon, Wash., learned that a strike had been called in one of the lumber companies by a number of the I. W. W. members and that some of the said members had been taken into custody by the sheriff of Skagit County, Mr. Wainwright telephoned U. S. Attorney Allen who in turn called me, requesting that this service start a deportation action against the alien ring leaders of the strike.
+I have to report that yesterday, Deputy U. S. Marshal Wainwright, while at Mt.
+Vernon, Wash., learned that a strike had been called in one of the lumber companies by several of the I. W. W. members and some of the said members had been taken into custody by the sheriff of Skagit County.
+Mr. Wainwright telephoned U. S. Attorney Allen, who called me, requesting that this service start a deportation action against the alien ring leaders of the strike.

-We therefore respectfully recommend that a telegraphic warrant for the arrest of this man be obtained on the ground that he has been found advocating and teaching the unlawful destruction of property after his entry to the United States.
+We, therefore, respectfully recommend that a telegraphic warrant for the arrest of this man be obtained on the ground that he has been found advocating and teaching the unlawful destruction of property after he entered the United States.
 He was a person likely to become a public charge."

 (Signed) Thomas M. Fisher.